Orientation|Loyola University Chicago

 Writing Placement Assessment

-You have to take the test unless you have:
+If you have been selected for the writing placement assessment, you must take the test unless you have:

-Received a score of 4 or 5 on the English Language and Composition Advanced Placement exam.
-For more information on credit given for AP courses see the AP Score credit guide
+• Received a 4 or 5 on the English Language and Composition Advanced Placement exam.
+For more information on credit given for AP courses see the AP Score credit guide.

-Earned transferrable credits (you must have received a C or higher in a course or courses that are equivalent to Loyola’s UCWR 110 course).
+• Earned transferrable credits (incoming first year students must have earned a B or higher in a course or courses that are equivalent to Loyola’s UCWR 110 course).
 Typically this means having taken both Composition I and Composition II.
 Composition I can sometimes work in place of the Writing Placement Assessment.
-Your academic advisor will let you know what your transfer courses will articulate to at Loyola during your orientation.
-If you don’t you’re your course articulation before orientation, please take the Writing Placement Assessment by the deadline as it may affect your ability to register for needed courses.
+Your academic advisor will let you know what your transfer courses will articulate to at Loyola during your New Student Orientation.
+If you don’t know your course articulation before orientation, please take the Writing Placement Assessment by the deadline as it may affect your ability to register for needed courses.

 Exemptions from the writing placement assessment are made for students who earn a grade of 4 or 5 on the Composition/Writing Advanced Placement exam.
-You should plan to take the writing placement assessment if your scores are not available prior to your attendance at Discover Loyola; otherwise, you will not be able to register for your writing course at that time.
+You should plan to take the writing placement assessment if your scores are not available prior to your attendance at New Student Orientation; otherwise, you will not be able to register for your writing course at that time.

 No, Loyola's Writing Placement Assessment is specifically designed to place students into a Loyola University Chicago writing course, or appropriate course.